zachpino/digidevf17/week3/homework.md

 - moves on its own after intial propulsion
 - makes contact with the ground on at least two rolling wheels
 - survives being dropped from table height
-- continues movement *in the same general direction* if it collides with an unanchored object in its path measuring 2" x 2" x 2"
+- continues movement *in the same general direction* if it collides with an anchored object in its path measuring 2" x 2" x 2"
+- can travel six linear feet in less than 30 seconds, while rolling on its own wheels
 - has some style

 A rugged toy car with four wheels passes all of these tests, but that's boring!